gradle/gradle/design-docs/publication-model.md

 5. Add an `IvyArtifactSet` interface.
 This is a collection of objects that can be converted to a collection of `IvyArtifact` instances.
 6. Add an `artifacts` property to `IvyConfiguration`.

-For the singleton `IvyPublication` and `MavenPublication` instances, these properties would have defaults as specified earlier.
+For the singleton `ivy` and `maven` instances, these properties would have defaults as specified earlier.
 For `MavenPublication` instances backed by a `MavenPom`, these properties will default to those artifacts that match the `MavenPom` artifact filter.
 Mutating the artifacts for a `MavenPom` backed publication would not affect the artifact filter.

 To customise a Maven publication:

-    apply plugin: 'maven'
+    apply plugin: 'maven-publish'

     publications.maven {
         mainArtifact = jar